Achiko AG Announces Corporate Update Webcast

 Commercial Delivery of its Saliva-Based Covid-19 Test AptameXTM Has Commenced

+REPLACES MEDIA RELEASE ACHIKO AG ANNOUNCES CORPORATE UPDATE WEBCAST FROM 16 NOVEMBER 2022, WHICH HAD BEEN ERRONEOUSLY SENT AS AD-HOC NEWS.

-Zurich, 16 November 2022: Ad hoc announcement pursuant to Art.
-53 LR Achiko AG (SIX: ACHI; OTCQB: ACHKF; ISIN CH0522213468) (Achiko, the Company) a healthcare technology company that is developing new innovations and disruptive diagnostic solutions that put people first announced today that it will hold a corporate update webcast for all shareholders and investors on Tuesday, November 22, 2022 at 3.00pm CET/9.00am EST. A PowerPoint presentation will be available at the time of the call and published on the company website at https://www.achiko.com/financials.
+Zurich, 17 November 2022: Achiko AG (SIX: ACHI; OTCQB: ACHKF; ISIN CH0522213468) (Achiko, the Company) a healthcare technology company that is developing new innovations and disruptive diagnostic solutions that put people first announced today that it will hold a corporate update webcast for all shareholders and investors on Tuesday, November 22, 2022 at 3.00pm CET/9.00am EST. A PowerPoint presentation will be available at the time of the call and published on the company website at https://www.achiko.com/financials.

 Details of the webcast are as follows: